jhideki/DiscordMultiPurposeBot/README.md

 # Chatgpt
 Name a channel "chatgpt" to get ai responses in that channel.
-Respones can take some time to generate.
+Responses can take some time to generate.

 # WaifuAi
 Name a channel "waifu" to get ai respones.